lsampaioweb/proxmox-cluster/README.md

 The playbook can setup one or more servers running Proxmox Virtual Environment (PVE) 6.4.

 # Roles you can execute:
-1. [Setup](roles/01-setup-control-machine/README.md) control machine to run Ansible scripts.
+1. [Setup](roles/01-setup-control-machine/README.md) the control machine to run Ansible scripts.
+1. [Setup](roles/02-setup-ansible-user/README.md) the Ansible user to run Ansible scripts.

 # Links: